jackiehjm/stx-docs/doc/source/updates/kubernetes/rolling-back-a-software-upgrade-before-the-second-controller-upgrade.rst

 Roll Back a Software Upgrade Before the Second Controller Upgrade
 =================================================================

-You can perform an in-service abort of an upgrade before the second Controller
-\(controller-0 in the examples of this procedure\) have been upgraded.
+After the first controller is upgraded, you can still perform an in-service abort of an upgrade before the second Controller \(controller-0 in the examples of this procedure\) has been upgraded.
+The :command:`system upgrade-abort` command can be run from the node that is updated with the latest release and has upgraded successfully.

 .. rubric:: |proc|